-This study aimed to answer the following questions:
+This research was conducted to address the following questions.

-1. How can we implement an end-to-end 5G standalone testbed operating in the sub-6 GHz frequency range for research experimentation?
+1. How can we implement an end-to-end 5G standalone testbed for research experimentation?
 2. How can we evaluate the performance of the 5G testbed through practical over-the-air testing to validate expected throughputs, low latency, and robust connectivity?
-3. What valuable insights can be obtained from a thorough analysis of the network traffic captured on the testbed, particularly regarding the distribution of protocols, data flows, and signaling processes?
+3. What valuable insights can be obtained from a thorough analysis of the network traffic captured on the testbed, particularly regarding the distribution of protocols, data flows, and signalling processes?
 4. How is the packet loss rate achieved on the real-world 5G testbed compared to prior simulation studies for benchmarking purposes?
 5. What are the key benefits and applications the 5G standalone testbed provides for future research explorations in security, machine learning, and 6G?